flbarfield/cirqueFitness/README.md

 ---
 <h2>Summary</h2>
-A circus artist's fitness Full Stack Web Application built with the use of **Node**, **MongoDB**, **JavaScript**, **EJS**, and employing the usage of the **MVC Model** and **CRUD** principals.
-While still under development, this app application currently features user authentication and session saving, the inputting and editing of a user's custom exercises, the ability to track sets  and reps, and a built-in timer for holding isometric exercises.
+A circus artist's fitness Full full-stack web application built with the use of Node, MongoDB, JavaScript, and EJS and employing the MVC model and CRUD principles.
+While still under development, this app application currently features user authentication and session saving, inputting and editing of a user's custom exercises, an exercise bank that can assist in populating their exercise lists, the ability to track sets and reps, and a built-in timer for holding isometric exercises.
+The user's exercises are also saved for specific dates, so they can go back and reference them to see what they have done in the past.

 ---
 <h2>Demo Log in</h2>